espressif/esp-idf/docs/en/hw-reference/esp32/get-started-wrover-kit.rst

 Some of the pins, such as GPIO0 or GPIO2, have multiple functions and some of them are shared among onboard and external peripheral devices.
 Certain combinations of peripherals cannot work together.
 For example, it is not possible to do JTAG debugging of an application that is using SD card, because several pins are shared by JTAG and the SD card slot.

 In other cases, peripherals can coexist under certain conditions.
 This is applicable to, for example, LCD screen and SD card that share only a single pin GPIO21.
-This pin is used to provide D/C (Data / Control) signal for the LCD as well as the CD (Card Detect) signal read from the SD card slot.
+This pin is used to provide D/C (Data / Control) signal for the LCD as well as the Card Detect signal read from the SD card slot.
 If the card detect functionality is not essential, then it may be disabled by removing R167, so both LCD and SD may operate together.

 For more details on which pins are shared among which peripherals, please refer to the table in the next section.